-From the Windows desktop, right-click the Start button, and then select File Explorer.
+- 1. Type file in the taskbar search box, and then select File Explorer. - 2.
+Click your hard drive designation.
+The hard drive designation is typically Local Disk (C:). - 3.
+Using the hard drive path you recorded earlier, open the folder that contains the update.

-- Click your hard drive designation.
-The hard drive designation is typically Local Disk (C:). - Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the update. - 4.
-Double-click the file that has an .exe extension (for example, filename.exe). - The BIOS installation begins. - 5.
-Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.
+- Double-click the file that has an .exe extension (for example, filename.exe).
+The BIOS installation begins. - 5.
+Complete the installation by following the on-screen instructions.

-Synchronizing a tablet and keyboard (select models only)
+Synchronizing a tablet and keyboard (select products only)

-When you attach a tablet to the keyboard and restart the computer, the BIOS checks to see if the Embedded Controller firmware on the keyboard needs to be synchronized.
-If so, BIOS will start the synchronization.
+For a tablet with a detachable keyboard, when you attach the tablet to the keyboard and restart the computer, Setup Utility (BIOS) checks to see if the Embedded Controller firmware on the keyboard needs to be synchronized.
+If so, synchronization begins.
 If the synchronization is interrupted, a notification screen displays for 10 seconds before the tablet restarts and attempts to synchronize again.